 - Expand only after the first path is stable.

 The final decision should be a verdict, not a mood.
 After one focused pass, the reader should know whether to continue, pause, or rewrite the brief.
 Use the checklist below before spending more time in Blog or comparing another path.
-Keep the checkpoints visible: go signal, pause signal, and next action.
+Anchor this to go signal and pause signal.
+Tie the advice back to go signal, pause signal, next action, and nsfwtavern.com context; those details are what make this section belong to the topic.

 - Go forward when the first test creates one usable outcome.